Norton Center for the Arts

 Date Built: 1973, renovated in 1994 and 2010

 Architect: William Wesley Peters, Frank Lloyd Wright Foundation

-Current Use: contains Newlin Hall, the Norton Center box office, exhibition and meeting space, Weisiger Theatre, and Grant Hall (classrooms, studios, and faculty offices for the departments of dramatic arts and music)
+Current Use: Newlin Hall, Weisiger Theatre, and Grant Hall (classrooms, studios, and faculty offices for the departments of dramatic arts and music)

-The Regional Arts Center opened on September 22, 1973, with a performance of Verdi's Otello by the Kentucky Opera Association.
+In 1971 Centre announced plans to construct a fine arts center where the Danville High School had formerly stood.
+Centre had obtained the property from the Danville City School Board in 1960.
+The Regional Arts Center, as it was initially known, opened on September 22, 1973, with a performance of Verdi's Otello by the Kentucky Opera Association.
 In 1982 the Center was renamed the Norton Center for the Arts in honor of Jane Morton Norton, former Centre trustee and patron of the arts.
-The 85,000 square-foot complex was designed by architect William Wesley Peters of the Frank Lloyd Wright Foundation.
-The Center hosts a performing arts series and serves as a focal point for the College's academic programs in dramatic arts and music.
-The Center includes two theaters: Newlin Hall, a 1,500-seat concert hall, and Weisiger Theatre, a 360-seat theater in the round.
+The 85,000 square-foot complex was designed by architect William Wesley Peters, a chief architect at Taliesin Associated Architects of the Frank Lloyd Wright Foundation.
+Within the Norton Center are two theaters, Newlin Hall, a 1,500-seat concert hall, and Weisiger Theatre, a 360-seat theater in the round.
+Grant Hall is home to classrooms, studios, and faculty offices for the departments of dramatic arts and music, and includes recital halls, playing rooms, acting studios, and a black box theatre for student productions.
 The Grand Foyer serves as an exhibition space for the college.